How to do Your Own Baby Christmas Photoshoot

-To recreate this photo, make sure you are standing directly over baby and paying special attention to how the camera is focusing.
+To recreate this photo, make sure you are standing directly over baby and pay special attention to how the camera is focusing.

-Tip: They key to recreating this photos, is that you want the focus to be on your baby and not while the tree is slightly out of focus.
+Important Tip: They key to recreating this photos – is that you want the focus to be on your baby while the tree is slightly out of focus.

 If you like a particular shot, but notice too much of the tree is in focus, use the bokeh app to blur some of it out a bit!